-1.1.3.2 The /etc/passwd File - The passwd file is similar to the hosts file.
+1.2.3.2 The /etc/passwd File - The /etc/passwd file is similar to the /etc/hosts file.
 It exists as two separate files, passwd.byname and passwd.byuid.
 The ypcat program prints it, and ypmake updates it.
-Unlike the gethostbyaddr and the gethostbyname library functions, however, the getpwent function reads the local /etc/passwd file and interprets the YP special characters plus, minus, and at (+, -, @).
+Unlike the gethostbyaddr and the gethostbyname library functions, however, the getpwent function reads the local /etc/passwd file and interprets the YP special characters: plus (+), minus (-), and at (@).

 A plus (+) entry is used to include the entries from the YP passwd map.
 A minus (-) entry, on the other hand, is used to prevent this user from logging in to the system regardless of the YP passwd map.
-The at (@) character can be used in conjunction with plus and minus entries to either include or exclude members of the network group specified.
+Use the (@) character in conjunction with plus and minus entries to either include or exclude members of the network group specified.
 See netgroups(5yp) in the ULTRIX Reference Pages for further information.